-- If you are still not happy that the concerns are being managed and that your child is still not making progress, you should speak to the SLT lead for SEN, Emily Devane who will liaise with the head teacher, Alex Burnham, if necessary;
+- If you are still not happy that the concerns are being managed and that your child is still not making progress, you should speak to the SLT lead for SEN, Chris Mason who will liaise with the head teacher, Alex Burnham, if necessary;

 - If your concerns persist, you should speak to the SEN governor, Fay Best.

 How will the school communicate with me if there are concerns?